Vietnam.vn - Nền tảng quảng bá Việt Nam

 "China is not engaging in an arms race with any country," he added.

-According to Mr. Guo, the US and Russia own more than 90% of the world's nuclear arsenal, so these two countries "have specific responsibilities."
+According to Mr. Guo, the US and Russia own more than 90% of the world 's nuclear arsenal, so these two countries "have specific responsibilities".
 He stressed that the reduction of stockpiles should take into account the need to ensure global strategic balance.

 Earlier, US President Donald Trump said that denuclearization would be the goal of his second term.
 He declared his support for moves towards denuclearization and that there was no reason to build nuclear weapons.

-The White House owner said he had reached an agreement with Mr. Putin on reducing nuclear weapons during his first term, and that China was also "very open" to that, but the effort failed when the Covid-19 pandemic broke out.
+The White House owner said he had reached an agreement with Mr. Putin on reducing nuclear weapons during his first term, and that China was also "very open" to that, but this effort failed when the Covid-19 pandemic broke out.

 The United States under the leadership of former President Joe Biden's administration has pushed China to stop refusing to negotiate nuclear weapons but to no avail.